 Bring the above ingredients just until they begin to boil.
 Lower to a simmer and cover for 40 minutes or so, stirring occasionally and tasting and seasoning as you go.

-Add about a heaping 1-3 teaspoons of dried dill.
-Stir.
-Turn onto the lowest setting and just let the soup sit partially covered so all the flavors blend.
+About ten minutes before serving, turn onto the lowest setting add the reserved lemon peel, dill, and pepper flakes.
+Just let the soup sit partially covered so all the flavors blend.

 Rinse the rice to get rid of the starch that can interfere with the broth’s taste.